 That’s when it hit me.
 The dream wasn’t about my friend at all – it was about me coming to a place in my life where I’m doing my spiritual laundry every day – confessing my sin daily – coming clean with God continually.

 I had forgotten that the reason God sent Jesus to earth and allowed him to be sacrificed for my sins was so that I could lay all of my burdens of sin at his feet and be freed from the guilt and condemnation of my own human actions.
-I had forgotten that my relationship with God wasn’t for His benefit, it was for mine.
+I had forgotten that my relationship with God wasn’t entirely for His benefit, it was for mine.

 I’m in a searching mode – but not in a striving mode.
 Just asking for God’s wisdom to lead me through every step of my life and surrendering like I haven’t done in 30 years.
 It’s a very freeing experience.